-At the root canal consultation – We assess the affected tooth for appropriate diagnosis.
-Once the root canal is justified the dentist will tailor make the treatment plan depending the condition of the tooth.
+At the root canal consultation – our root canal specialist will assess the affected tooth for appropriate diagnosis.
+Once root canal treatment is justified we will tailor and make the treatment plan depending on the condition of the tooth.

-A root canal treatment (Endodontic treatment) is necessary when then pulp the soft tissue in the tooth (root) is infected or inflamed.
+A root canal treatment (endodontic treatment) is necessary when the pulp, the soft tissue in the tooth (root) is infected or inflamed.

-The infection or inflammation can be cause by:
+The infection or inflammation can be caused by:

 Dental pain is very difficult and can be very uncomfortable.
 It is better to seek immediate medical help and root canal dental treatment.
 The usual symptoms of root canal are:

 - Swelling or inflammation around tooth